 In 2018 the BSD was raised from 3% to 4%.
 To calculate what you owe you can check on the IRAS (Inland Revenue Authority of Singapore) BSD online tool.

 Additional Buyers Stamp Duty

-There is an Additional Buyers Stamp Duty (ABSD) which foreigners pay at a different rate to locals.
-This is one of the cooling measures introduced back in 2011, which I referred to at the start of this article in relation to limiting foreign investment levels.
+There is an Additional Buyers Stamp Duty (ABSD) which foreigners pay at a different rate than locals.
+This is one of the cooling measures introduced back in 2011, which I referred to at the start of this article about limiting foreign investment levels.

 In addition to the IRAS fees, you will also be liable for legal fees incurred to draw up the sales documents, conveyancing fees, and any other services used.
-It is worth requesting a quote on these fees prior to commencing with the lawyer’s services.
+It is worth requesting a quote on these fees before commencing with the lawyer’s services.

-There is also a Caveat Registration Fee, payable to the Singapore Land Authority (SLA) of SGD $64.65, which your lawyer will generally include in with the conveyancing fee.
+There is also a Caveat Registration Fee, payable to the Singapore Land Authority (SLA) of SG$64.65, which your lawyer will generally include with the conveyancing fee.

 On completing your purchase it’s time to consider what else you will need to set aside as budget for your new home.

 Home insurance will protect you against unexpected costs incurred to the building or your contents through events such as flood, fire, or theft.
 There are a huge number of companies providing home insurance.
 I use NTUC Income but other local providers such as FWD are very good as well, and there are many comparison tools such as this one from MoneySmart to consider your options and pricing.